andreaskaris/vpp-server/README.md

        valid_lft forever preferred_lft forever
 ```

-Note that the `macvlan0` interface is not using promiscuous mode:
+Note that the `macvlan0` interface is also not using promiscuous mode:

 ```
 $ ip -d link ls dev macvlan0